-What makes the BJJ belt system unique?
+What makes the BJJ belt system unique

 The BJJ belt system is different from other martial arts because of the dedication, time, and skills needed to progress.
 It started from Judo but has grown into something unique, focusing on technique, practical skills, and real-world situations.
-This change is closely connected to the culture and history of BJJ, which shaped its unique path.

 Progression through the belts can take years, which makes earning each one a significant achievement.
 Unlike some other martial arts, Brazilian Jiu-Jitsu focuses heavily on live training and adaptability, meaning students learn to apply techniques in real-time scenarios.
-The belt system, managed by the International Brazilian Jiu-Jitsu Federation (IBJJF), reflects a commitment to continuous learning and growth, both mentally and physically.

 BJJ belts are not just symbols of progression but markers of personal development.
 Each belt color represents the time and energy invested in mastering techniques, and honing skills that extend beyond the mats.
 The journey is about patience, resilience, and perseverance.

-White belt
+White Belt

-Blue belt
+Blue Belt

-Purple belt
+Purple Belt

-Brown belt
+Brown Belt

-Black belt
+Black Belt

-Red Belt (9th and 10th Degree - Grandmaster Levels)
+Red Belt (9th & 10th Degree)

-How do belt stripes work in BJJ?
+How belt stripes work in BJJ

 Promotion factors